Here's Why You Should Give a Shit About the Panama Papers

 It too paid $1.

-In the space of 24 hours, the loan had, on paper, traversed three countries, two banks and four companies, making the money all but untraceable in the process.
-St. Petersburg-based Bank Rossiya, an institution whose majority owner and chairman has been called one of Putin’s “cashiers”, established Sandalwood Continental and directed the money flow.
+In the space of 24 hours, the loan had, on paper, traversed three countries, two banks, and four companies, making the money all but untraceable in the process.
+St. Petersburg-based Bank Rossiya, an institution with a majority owner and chairman who has been called one of Putin’s “cashiers,” established Sandalwood Continental and directed the money flow.

 International Media Overseas, where rights to the interest payments from the $200 million appear to have landed, was controlled, on paper, by one of Putin’s oldest friends: Sergei Roldugin.

-The point is this: here, somebody with extremely close ties to Putin traded $200 million for $1.
-That’s just one of several transactions ICIJ uncovered in Mossack Fonseca’s files – totalling at least $2 billion – that involves companies or individuals “uncomfortably close” to Putin.
+The point is this: Here, somebody with extremely close ties to Putin traded $200 million for $1.
+That’s just one of several transactions ICIJ uncovered in Mossack Fonseca’s files—totaling at least $2 billion—that involves companies or individuals “uncomfortably close” to Putin.
 As ICIJ points out, the money might be changing hands in secret because it’s being used as “payoffs” for aid from the Russian government or big-ticket contracts.
 To boil what’s at hand down to a word: corruption.

-FIFA, it turns out, is more fucked up than we thought – and Mossack Fonseca is involved.
-Four of the football organisation’s 16 officials indicted in the US for corruption used Mossack Fonseca to create offshore companies.
-A member of FIFA’s Independent Ethics Committee, Pedro Damiani, did work for seven MF offshore companies tied to former FIFA Vice President Eugenio Figueredo – the guy who was charged for wire fraud, money laundering and racketeering in May of last year.
-Additionally, it looks like there’s no way Damiani didn’t know that Hugo and Mariano Jinkis – a father-son duo who allegedly bribed FIFA officials with tens of millions for broadcasting rights to Latin American matches – were doing something dirty.
+FIFA, it turns out, is more fucked up than we thought—and Mossack Fonseca is involved.
+Four of the soccer organization’s 16 officials indicted in the US for corruption used Mossack Fonseca to create offshore companies.
+A member of FIFA’s Independent Ethics Committee, Pedro Damiani, did work for seven MF offshore companies tied to former FIFA Vice President Eugenio Figueredo—the guy who was charged for wire fraud, money laundering, and racketeering in May of last year.
+Additionally, it looks like there’s no way Damiani didn’t know that Hugo and Mariano Jinkis—a father-son duo who allegedly bribed FIFA officials with tens of millions for broadcasting rights to Latin American matches—were doing something dirty.
 Damiani is now the subject of an internal investigation by the very ethics committee he helps to run.

 Every major scandal that the Panama Papers have brought to light is equally (if not more) tricky to understand as this whole Putin business.
 If you’re interested in the evidence behind each shit-show, I’d highly recommend exploring the ICIJ’s website.